 Michelle received her BA in Botany and Conservation Ecology with a minor in Modern Dance from Hampshire College, Amherst, MA.
 Shortly after undergraduate school, Michelle became introduced to acupuncture and knew that one day she would to learn how to help others feel the same state of comfort and wellness within their body that she felt as a result of her acupuncture treatments.
 Having spent her life studying the mind/body arts (such a yoga & qigong), dance, Buddhism, ecology and sustainable agriculture, a formal study of Chinese Medicine was a perfect cumulation of her life passion for holistic theory and mind/body balance.
-Michelle has an exceptional energetic and kinesthetic awareness of the body--its movement, its energy and its mind/body connection.
+Michelle has an exceptional energetic and kinesthetic awareness of the body—its movement, its energy and its mind/body connection.
 She is passionate about the interdependence between our environment, food, thoughts and personal health.
 She enjoys sharing her love for an organic, whole foods diet by inspiring people to cook and by creating and sharing her favorite recipes in our blog.
-In addition to practicing Chinese Medicine, Michelle enjoys spending time with her husband, Bhaird, and their six year old daughter, playing ukulele, cooking, organic gardening, canoeing and hiking.
+Michelle lives in Stow, MA with her husband and business partner, Bhaird.
+In addition to practicing Chinese Medicine, she enjoys spending time with her husband and their twelve year old daughter, learning to play the cello, cooking, organic gardening, canoeing and hiking.

 Bhaird Campbell, Lic.
 Ac., MAOM